 The Newest Models Are More Capable.
 Are They More Human?

 Claude Sonnet 4.6, Opus 4.6, o3, Codex, and GPT-5.3 represent a step-change in AI reasoning.
 But raw capability isn't the same as alignment.
 As these systems take on more judgment-heavy tasks — code review, ethical dilemmas, hiring decisions — the question isn't whether they're smarter.
-It's whether they're judging the way humans do.
+It's whether they're evaluating the way humans do.

 March 3, 2026|9 min read